Fiat 500 hatchback - Reliability & safety

 Fiat has suffered a reputation for poor reliability for years and it seems to be struggling to shake it off.
 The 500 does feel like a quality product, though – well put together and made from higher-grade materials than Fiats of old.

-Unsurprisingly, practicality and interior space was rated very low by owners, though its infotainment and connectivity – and those iconic looks – are very well regarded.
+Unsurprisingly, practicality and interior space have been rated very low by owners, though the 500’s infotainment and connectivity – and those iconic looks – are very well regarded.

 The original Fiat 500 scored a maximum five-star safety rating in Euro NCAP crash tests back in 2007.
 But when the updated model was tested in 2017, it could only manage three out of five stars, with worryingly low 66% and 49% scores for adult and child occupant protection respectively.